WNNS

-WNNS (98.7 MHz) is a commercial FM radio station licensed to Springfield, Illinois, and serving the Springfield metropolitan area.
-The station is currently owned by Long Nine, Inc. It broadcasts a hot adult contemporary radio format, switching to Christmas music for much of November and December.
-The radio studios and offices are on North Third Street in Riverton, Illinois.
+WNNS (98.7 FM) is a commercial radio station licensed to Springfield, Illinois, United States, and serving the Springfield metropolitan area.
+The station is currently owned by Long Nine, Inc., and features a hot adult contemporary format.
+Studios and offices are located on North Third Street in Riverton, Illinois.

-WNNS has an effective radiated power (ERP) of 50,000 watts, the current maximum for most FM stations in Illinois.
-The transmitter is on Mansion Road in Curran, Illinois.
+WNNS's transmitter is sited on Mansion Road in Curran, Illinois.